-The Volume Shadow Copy Service (VSS) provides the backup infrastructure for the Microsoft Windows XP operating system, serving a mechanism for creating consistent point-in-time copies of data known as shadow copies.
-Microsoft's VSS component allows GBM to backup opened files, resulting in a skipped-files free backup.
+The Volume Shadow Copy Service (VSS) provides the backup infrastructure for the Microsoft Windows XP and above operating systems, serving a mechanism for creating consistent point-in-time copies of data known as shadow copies.
+Microsoft's VSS component allows GBM to backup opened files, resulting in a consistent backup free of skipped files.